2025 WRC3 Championship

-The 2025 FIA WRC3 Championship is the twelfth season of WRC3, a rallying championship for organised and governed by the Fédération Internationale de l'Automobile as the third-highest tier of international rallying.
+The 2025 FIA WRC3 Championship was the twelfth season of WRC3, a rallying championship for organised and governed by the Fédération Internationale de l'Automobile as the third-highest tier of international rallying.
 It is open to privateers and teams using cars complying with Group Rally3 regulations.
 The championship began in January 2025 with the Monte Carlo Rally and would conclude in November 2025 with the Rally Saudi Arabia, and runs in support of the 2025 World Rally Championship.

 Diego Dominguez Jr. and Rogelio Peñate were the defending drivers' and co-drivers' champions.
 Matteo Fontana and Alessandro Arnaboldi became the 2025 WRC3 champions.